zjw49246/production-stack/deployment_on_cloud/aws/Readme.md

 # Setting up EKS vLLM stack with one command

 This script automatically configures a EKS LLM inference cluster.
-Make sure your AWS cli is set up, logged in, and region set up.
+Make sure your AWS cli (v2) is installed, logged in, and region set up.
 You have eksctl, kubectl, helm installed.

 Modify fields production_stack_specification.yaml and execute as: